 Donald Crockett leads the USC Thornton Edge new music group in a program of colorful and evocative music from Europe, including Derives 1 by Pierre Boulez, Lied in Fall by Hans Abrahamsen, and The Bagpiper's String Trio by Judith Weir.

 Strings students perform virtuosic solo works, including Paganini caprices, Ernst caprices, Popper etudes, Piatti caprices, and other showpieces.
 Students showcase their talents in a friendly and social environment, followed by a reception.

-USC Thornton's extraordinary Strings students showcase their talents in solo and chamber works.
+Students of USC Thornton's myriad Strings studios showcase their talents in performance.

 The Los Angeles Chamber Orchestra (LACO)-Thornton Strings Mentorship Program presents the Mock Orchestral Audition, providing students with the hands-on experience of a professional orchestra audition.
 True to the professional process, selected USC Thornton Strings students will play orchestral excerpts behind a screen for a panel of adjudicators.
 At the conclusion of the audition, a special award may be given to an exceptional student at the discretion of the judges, giving them an opportunity to be mentored by a LACO principal musician and to perform as a substitute player during one week of the orchestra's 2018-19 concert season.